Your donations help T1Determined #keepgoing.

 So when Don’s BGs started running predictably high, we knew fueling with carbs without insulin didn’t make sense.
 But getting more insulin tended to light a fuse that exploded an hour or so later in persistent lows during the late afternoon and evening while he was still running, bottoming out right before we went to bed.
 We adjusted basals, boluses, correction factors, carb ratios, the whole nine yards, but never really felt like we had a handle on it.

-It was a cycle that by the last day of the run cascaded into a real physical beatdown and easily the darkest mindset Don had drifted into during any of these runs.
+By the last day of the run, this cycle cascaded into a intense physical beatdown and easily the darkest mindset Don had drifted into during any of these runs.
 Just putting one foot in front of the other after nightfall on the last day was all he could manage.
 At one point about 13 miles from the finish, I told him to sit down and rest, and he said, “No. If I sit down, I won’t get back up.”
 If you know Don, you know that’s out of character.

 He made it to the finish line at the Mississippi River thanks only to Christa Palm, a fellow Type 1 diabetic runner who met us at Dubuque’s city limits and stayed with him all the way to the end, encouraging him constantly that the finish line was “just past the next street.”

 It was hard, hard, hard.
-We were trying to avoid the mistakes we had made in Kansas and no question, the changes had helped some.
+We were trying to avoid the mistakes we had made in Kansas; and without question, the changes had helped some.
 But after Iowa, we both said “OK, that actually sucked.
 We have got to figure some of this stuff out better before we do something like this again.”

 Lesson 4: A new take on insulin & food